WillKoehrsen/Data-Analysis/stocker/readme.md

 The cps controls the amount of overfitting in the model: a higher cps means a more flexible model which can lead to overfitting the training data (more variance), and a lower cps leads to less flexibility and the possiblity of underfitting (high bias).
-Each model is fit with 3 years of data and makes predictions for 6 months.
+Each model is fit with the assigned number of years of data and makes predictions for 6 months.
 Output is a graph showing the original observations, with the predictions from each model and the associated uncertainty.

-This may take a little while to run.
-The results can be used to select the best changepoint prior scale for the model.
-The cps is an attribute of a stocker object and can be changed using `Stocker.changepoint_prior_scale = 0.05`
+The cps is an attribute of a stocker object and can be changed using `Stocker.changepoint_prior_scale` The default value for the cps is 0.05 which tends to be low for fitting stock data.

 Altering the changepoint prior scale can have a significant effect on predictions, so try a few different values to see how they affect the model.

 ### Quantitaively compare different changepoint prior scales

+`Stocker.changepoint_prior_validation(self, start_date=None, end_date=None,
-`Stocker.changepoint_prior_validation(changepoint_priors = [0.001, 0.05, 0.1, 0.2])`
+				changepoint_priors = [0.001, 0.05, 0.1, 0.2])`

-Similar to the changepoint prior analysis except quantifies the differences between cps values.
-A model is created with each changepoint prior, trained on 3 years of data (2014-2016) and tested on 2017.
+Quantifies the differences in performance on a validation set of the specified cps values.
+A model is created with each changepoint prior, trained on the assigned number of training years prior to the test period and evaluated on the range passed to the method.
+The default validation period is from two years before the end of the data to one year before the end of the data.
 The average error on the training and testing data for each prior is calculated and displayed as well as the average uncertainty (range) of the data for both the training and testing sets.
 The average error is the mean of the absolute difference between the prediction and the correct value in dollars.
 The uncertainty is the upper estimate minus the lower estimate in dollars.
 A graph of these results is also produced.
-This method is useful for choosing a proper cps in combination with the analysis graphical results.
+This method is useful for choosing a proper cps in combination with the graphical results.

-### Evalaute the Prophet model predictions against real prices and compare profits
+### Evalaute the Prophet model predictions against real prices and play stock marker

 `Stocker.evaluate_prediction(start_date=None, end_date=None, nshares=1000)`

 Evalutes a trading strategy informed by the prophet model between the specified start and end date.
-The model is trained on 3 years of data prior to the test period and makes predictions for the specified date range.
+The start and end date for the evaluation should be different than the start and end date used for validation the prior otherwise you could end up overfitting the test set.
+The model is trained on the assigned number of years of data prior to the test period and makes predictions for the specified date range.
 The default evaluation range is the last year of the data.
-The predictions for the evaluation period are compared to the known stock price values to determine the profits (or losses) from using the prophet strategy.
+Numerical performance metrics are computed using the predictions and known test set values.
+These are: average absolute error on the testing and training data, percentage of time the model predicted the correct direction for the stock, and the percentage of the time the actual value was within the 80% confidence interval for the prediction.
+A graph shows the predictions with uncertainty and the actual values.
+The final actual and predicted prices are also displayed.

+If number of shares is passed to the method, we get to play the stock market over the testing period with the specified number of shares.
+We compare the strategy informed by the Prophet model with a simple buy and hold approach.

-The strategy states that for a given  day, we buy a stock if the model predicts it will increase.
-If the model predictsit will decrease, we do not play the market on that day.
+The strategy from the model states that for a given  day, we buy a stock if the model predicts it will increase.
+If the model predicts a decrease, we do not play the market on that day.
-Our profit, if we bought the stock, is the change in the price of the stock over that day.
+Our earnings, if we bought the stock, will be the change in the price of the stock over that day multiplied by the number of shares.
 Therefore, if we predict the stock will go up and the price does go up, we will make the change in price times the number of shares.
-If the price goes down, we lose the change times the number of shares.
+If the price goes down, we lose the change in price times the number of shares.

 Printed output is the final predicted price, the final actual price, the profit from the model strategy, and the profit from a buy and hold strategy over the same period.
-Graphs of the predictions versus the actual values and the expected profit from both strategies over time are also displayed.
+A graph of the expected profit from both strategies over time is displayed.

 ### Predict future prices

 `Stocker.predict_future(days=30)`

-Makes a prediction for the specified number of days in the future using a prophet model trained on the past 3 years of data.
-Printed output is the final predicted value of the stock, the days on which the stock is expected to increase, and the days when it is expected to decrease.
+Makes a prediction for the specified number of days in the future using a prophet model trained on the assigned number of years of data.
+Printed output is the days on which the stock is expected to increase and the days when it is expected to decrease.
-A graph also shows these results with uncertainty intervals.
+A graph also shows these results with confidence intervals for the prediction.